 Celebrating 30 years of Streamwatch on 3 September 2020

 Sydney Streamwatch will mark its 30th anniversary on the 3rd of September.
-Streamwatch is the second longest running Citizen Science program in New South Wales and a few years older than Melbourne Waterwatch which is supported by Melbourne Water.
+It is the second longest running Citizen Science program in New South Wales and a few years older than Melbourne Waterwatch, which continues to be supported by Melbourne Water.

 In Sydney Water Corporation’s (then Water Board) Annual Report for 1990/91 it was recorded as:

 A major initiative this year has been the launch of Streamwatch, an environmental education project of the Water Board for schools and community groups.
 Streamwatch provides groups with sophisticated water quality monitoring test kits, training in their use and support in developing teaching programmes to implement Streamwatch in schools.
 Streamwatch was launched jointly by the Hon Tim Moore, Minister for Environment and the Hon Virginia Chadwick, Minister for Education, at Prospect Reservoir on 3rd September 1990.
 Fifteen schools participated in active water quality monitoring in a trial phase at the end of 1990.
 Currently, 44 schools and community groups are involved in the project and the number will rise to 70 by the end of 1991.
 Groups are spread across the Board’s area of operations and some groups are in the Shoalhaven area.

 One of the major figures of the time recently commented that it was:

 part of a suite of initiatives that sought to transform the then Sydney Water Board from a primarily engineering-focused organisation to one that understood and accepted its proper environmental responsibilities in our community.